+In 2016, UTMD received \$376 and issued 11,945 shares of stock upon the exercise of employee and director stock options.
+Employees and directors exercised a total of 12,806 option shares in 2016, with 861 shares immediately being retired as a result of optionees trading the shares in payment of the exercise price of the options.
+Option exercises in 2016 were at an average price of \$33.68 per share.
+The Company received a \$50 tax benefit from option exercises in 2016.
+UTMD repurchased 50,000 shares of stock in the open market at a cost of \$2,850 during 2016, an average cost of \$57.00 per share.
 In 2015, UTMD received \$343 and issued 15,786 shares of stock upon the exercise of employee and director stock options.
 Employees and directors exercised a total of 21,800 option shares in 2015, with 6,014 shares immediately being retired as a result of optionees trading the shares in payment of the exercise price of the options and related taxes.
 Option exercises in 2015 were at an average price of \$29.36 per share.
 The Company received a \$114 tax benefit from option exercises in 2015.
 UTMD repurchased 13,000 shares of stock in the open market at a cost of \$683 during 2015, an average cost of \$52.54 per share.
-In 2014, UTMD received \$491 and issued 27,523 shares of stock upon the exercise of employee and director stock options.
+By comparison, in 2014, UTMD received \$491 and issued 27,523 shares of stock upon the exercise of employee and director stock options.
 Employees and directors exercised a total of 35,503 option shares in 2014, with 7,980 shares immediately being retired as a result of optionees trading the shares in payment of the exercise price of the options.
 Option exercises in 2014 were at an average price of \$26.08 per share.
 The Company received a \$103 tax benefit from option exercises in 2014.
-UTMD repurchased 22,207 shares of stock in the open market at a cost of \$1,055 during 2014, an average cost of \$47.49.
-By comparison, in 2013, UTMD received \$787 and issued 40,033 shares of stock upon the exercise of employee and director stock options.
-Employees and directors exercised a total of 55,287 option shares in 2013, with 15,254 shares immediately being retired as a result of optionees trading the shares in payment of the exercise price of the options and related taxes.
-Option exercises in 2013 were at an average price of \$25.37 per share.
-The Company received a \$281 tax benefit from option exercises in 2013.
-The Company did not repurchase any of its own shares in 2013.
+The Company repurchased 22,207 shares of stock in the open market at a cost of \$1,055 during 2014, an average cost of \$47.49 per share.

-UTMD repaid \$4,777 on its notes payable during 2015, compared to \$4,035 during 2014 and \$3,908 in 2013.
-All of UTMD's loan principal balances were paid off in February 2015.
-UTMD did not borrow in any of the three years 2013-2015.
-Cash dividends paid were \$3,846 in 2015, compared to \$3,765 in 2014 and \$3,675 in 2013.
+UTMD did not borrow in any of the three years 2014-2016.
+Cash dividends paid were \$3,916 in 2016, compared to \$3,846 in 2015 and \$3,765 in 2014.

 Management believes that future income from operations and effective management of working capital will provide the liquidity needed to finance internal growth plans.
 In an uncertain economic environment, UTMD's cash balances allow management to operate with the long-term best interest of stockholders in mind.
-Planned 2016 capital expenditures for ongoing operations are expected to be less than depreciation of current PP&E.
+Planned 2017 capital expenditures for ongoing operations are expected to be less than depreciation of current PP&E.

-Management plans to utilize cash not needed to support normal operations in one or a combination of the following: 1) in general, to continue to invest at an opportune time in ways that will enhance future profitability, for example, to purchase a facility in the UK specific to UTMD's needs that will replace its leased facility; 2) to make additional investments in new technology and/or processes; and/or 3) to acquire a product line or company that will augment revenue and EPS growth and better utilize UTMD's existing infrastructure.
-If there are no better strategic uses for UTMD's cash, the Company will continue to return cash to shareholders in the form of dividends and share repurchases when the stock appears undervalued.
+Management plans to utilize cash not needed to support normal operations in one or a combination of the following: 1) in general, to continue to invest at an opportune time in ways that will enhance future profitability, for example, to fit-out the new UK facility specific to UTMD's needs; 2) to make additional investments in new technology and/or processes; and/or 3) to acquire a product line or company that will augment revenue and EPS growth and better utilize UTMD's existing infrastructure.
+If there are no better strategic uses for UTMD's cash, the Company will continue to return cash to stockholders in the form of dividends and share repurchases when the stock appears undervalued.